LSBUSGP/Briefs/InstancedScrollingMaterial.md

 ## Extra Credit

 For extra credit on this brief, ensure that copies of Materials are not leaked.
-When you copy a material in a Renderer, that copy is not automatically destroyed when the scene unloads.
-Make sure all copies are cleaned up when the scene unloads.
+When you access a material in a Renderer, a new instance of the material is created.
+When the object is destryoed, that material is not automatically unloaded.
+Make sure materials don't leak into the scene.